Kotlin/kotlinx.coroutines/docs/flow.md

 ### Imperative versus declarative

-Now we know how to collect flow, handle its completion and exceptions in both imperative and declarative ways.
+Now we know how to collect flow, and handle its completion and exceptions in both imperative and declarative ways.
-The natural question here is which approach should be preferred and why.
+The natural question here is, which approach is preferred and why?
 As a library, we do not advocate for any particular approach and believe that both options are valid and should be selected according to your own preferences and code style.

 ### Launching flow

-It is convenient to use flows to represent asynchronous events that are coming from some source.
+It is easy to use flows to represent asynchronous events that are coming from some source.
-In this case, we need an analogue of `addEventListener` function that registers a piece of code with a reaction on incoming events and continues further work.
+In this case, we need an analogue of the `addEventListener` function that registers a piece of code with a reaction for incoming events and continues further work.
 The [onEach] operator can serve this role.
 However, `onEach` is an intermediate operator.
 We also need a terminal operator to collect the flow.
 Otherwise, just calling `onEach` has no effect.

-If we use [collect] terminal operator after `onEach`, then code after it waits until the flow is collected:
+If we use the [collect] terminal operator after `onEach`, then the code after it will wait until the flow is collected:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">